Privacy policy

 General information

 The following information provides a simple overview of what happens to your personal data when you visit our website.
-Personal data is any data by which you can be personally identified.
-For detailed information on the subject of data protection, please refer to our data protection declaration listed below this text.
+Personal data is any data that can be used to personally identify you.
+Detailed information on the subject of data protection can be found in our data protection declaration listed below this text.

 Data collection on our website